benchopt/benchopt/doc/advanced.rst

 to call ``pip install --user`` to install the packages in the user space and not in the the system one.

+..
+XXX - update this to point to the submitit doc if it is created.

 Using the ``--slurm`` option for ``benchopt run``, one can pass a config file used to setup the SLURM jobs.
 This file is a YAML file that can contain any key to be passed to the |update_params|_ method of |SlurmExecutor|_.